gradle/gradle/design-docs/gradle-2.0.md

 * Remove unused `IllegalOperationAtExecutionTimeException`.
 * Remove unused `AntJavadoc`.

+## Reset deprecation warnings

+* Remove most calls to `DeprecationLogger.whileDisabled()`

+## All Gradle scripts use UTF-8 encoding

+* Change Gradle script parsing to assume UTF-8 encoding.

+## Archive tasks + base plugin

+* Move defaults for output directory to the tasks and remove from base plugin.
+* Use `${task.name}.${task.extension}` as the default archive name, so that the default does not conflict with the default for another archive task.

+## Test output directories

+The current defaults for the outputs of tasks of type `Test` conflict with each other:

+* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with the default for another `Test` task.
+* Change the default TestNG output directory.

 # Candidates

-The following stories are candidates to be included in Gradle 2.0.
-They have not been scheduled yet:
+The following stories are candidates to be included in a major release of Gradle.
+Currently, they are *not* scheduled to be included in Gradle 2.0.

-## All Gradle scripts use UTF-8 encoding

 ## Remove `group` and `status` from project